weka/docs-weka-io/usage/statistics/list-of-statistics.md

 -|-|-
-GATHER_FROM_NODE_LATENCY_NET|Time spent on responding to a stats-gathering request (not including metadata)|Seconds/Sec GATHER_FROM_NODE_LATENCY|Time spent responding to a stats-gathering request (not including metadata)|Seconds/Sec GATHER_FROM_NODE_SLEEP|Time spent in-between responding to a stats-gathering request (not including metadata)|Seconds/Sec TIMES_QUERIED_STATS|Number of times the process queried other processes for stats|Times TIMES_QUERIED|Number of times the process was queried for stats (not including metadata)|Times GATHER_FROM_NODE_SLEEP|Time spent in-between responding to a stats-gathering request (not including metadata)|Seconds/Sec TIMES_QUERIED_STATS|Number of times the process queried other processes for stats|Times TIMES_QUERIED|Number of times the process was queried for stats (not including metadata)|Times
+GATHER_FROM_NODE_LATENCY_NET|Time spent on responding to a stats-gathering request (not including metadata)|Seconds/Sec GATHER_FROM_NODE_LATENCY|Time spent responding to a stats-gathering request (not including metadata)|Seconds/Sec GATHER_FROM_NODE_SLEEP|Time spent in-between responding to a stats-gathering request (not including metadata)|Seconds/Sec TIMES_QUERIED_STATS|Number of times the process queried other processes for stats|Times TIMES_QUERIED|Number of times the process was queried for stats (not including metadata)|Times